It’s not always easy to know what compassion looks like

-And when he looked at me, seeing him, his whole being visibly shifted, as if he needed his hurt to be expressed and witnessed.
+When he looked at me, his whole being visibly shifted.
+It was as if he needed his hurt to be expressed and witnessed.
 He actually slumped, quite dramatically, like he was posing for a photo from a book on body language under “crestfallen.”
 Without saying the words, he was saying “You know I’m a human being, don’t you?
 You see me, right?”

 Think for a moment.
-If you’re me, stepping up next to the counter, what do you do?
-What do you say?
+If you’re me, stepping up next to the counter, what do you say?

 I guess one reaction would be to focus on the rudeness, talk about “people these days” or something like that.
 Collude, essentially, to show him he’s not alone.

 As it happened, I didn’t really think about it.
 I’m glad to say I was feeling very present, calm and centred.
-If I remember rightly, I just named what I was seeing in him, and tried to de-personalise it for him:
+If I remember rightly, I just named what I was seeing in him, and tried to de-personalise it for him.
+I said something like,

 “Wow, that kind of thing just makes you feel invisible, doesn’t it?
 So hard not to take it personally.”